Randallsm83/dotfiles/Documents/PowerShell/Modules/GamePerformanceOptimizer/README.md

 3. Adds Windows Defender process and path exclusions for each game
 4. Adds shader cache exclusions for each game
 5. Disables CFG for each game executable
+6. Sets high CPU and I/O priority for each game

 ## Examples